 Many of Karen’s and Monkeyhouse’s pieces include text that she has written and this Fall she was invited to create a performance text for San Francisco’s Anne Bluethenthal & Dancers 25th Anniversary Season.
 She edits all of Monkeyhouse’s publications and regularly contributes to the organization’s blog and enews.
 In addition, she has been a guest writer for Dance Spirit Magazine’s Website, Summer Stages Blog, the Natick Tab, and the Dover Sherborn Press.
 In January 2008, she became a professional blogger for Shoetube.tv.
 Karen is also a former Boston Dance Alliance Board member and a former member of the MetroWest Nonprofit Network Steering Committee.

-A communications and cinema Studies graduate of Northeastern University, Brooklyn-born Peter Cancilla has always been fascinated by the concept of visual storytelling.
+With his production skills and technical knowledge, Cancilla has been instrumental in helping UMA take our virtual event to the next level, utilizing the innovative Streamyard platform.
+A communications and Cinema Studies graduate of Northeastern University, Brooklyn-born Peter Cancilla has always been fascinated by the concept of visual storytelling.
 He is formally trained, as well as self-taught, in the fields of animation, puppetry, theater, radio, television, and film.
 “I have always wanted to establish an environment where creative people and ideas blend to produce quality entertainment.
 Vaudeville Pictures is that environment.”

 As the founder of Vaudeville Pictures, Peter A. Cancilla has helped organizations better communicate their messages and achieve their goals via creative, quality video productions.
 Vaudeville Pictures provides full-service video production, from conception to delivery.
 Call (617) 640-1619 or email VaudevillePictures@gmail.com Peter at with ideas or inquiries.